 Inflation Protection

 Inflation protection can be one of the most important features you can add to a long-term care insurance policy.
 Inflation protection increases the premium, usually by 25% to 40%.
 However, unless your benefits increase over time, years from now you may find that they haven’t kept up with increasing long-term care costs.
-The cost of nursing home care has gone up by 7% a year for the past several years.
+The cost of nursing home care has gone up nearly 17% over the past five years.
 If inflation is 5% a year, a nursing home that costs $150 a day in 2015 will cost $398 a day in 20 years.
 Obviously, the younger you are when you buy a policy, the more important it is for you to think about adding inflation protection.
 You usually can buy inflation protection in one of two ways: automatically or by special offer.

 Automatic Inflation Protection.
 With automatic inflation protection, your benefit amounts go up each year, usually with no change in your premium.
 The daily benefit automatically increases each year by a fixed percentage, usually 5%, for the life of the policy or for a certain period, usually 10 or 20 years.